 After looking at the background, reading the nonfiction piece, and analyzing it, students write about the topic.

 This is fun for me (and hopefully my students) because the writing prompts are limitless.
 If you’re covering nonfiction for the first time, you might wish to give students one or two writing topics.
 If you need to meet argumentative or informative writing standards, you might need to specify a topic.

 If you are comfortable, provide suggestions but then allow students to take ownership of their response’s directions.

+I also keep nonfiction in my classroom library.
+Students have other opportunities to interact with nonfiction aside from assignments.
 That is a quick rundown of how I approach teaching nonfiction.

 If you need pre-made nonfiction materials, I have five weeks of material in my Nonfiction Unit of Current Issues.
 All samples (and more) used in this blog post are included in this unit.

 Looking for more nonfiction teaching ideas?
 Melissa has you covered at Reading and Writing Haven.